travigd/documentation/dotnet-api/stream-metadata.md

     </tbody>
 </table>

-User-specified metadata can also be added here via the SetCustomMetadata overloads.
-Some examples of good uses of user-specified metadata:
+You can add user-specified metadata via the `SetCustomMetadata` overloads.
+Some examples of good uses of user-specified metadata are:

-- which adapter is responsible for populating a stream
+-   which adapter is responsible for populating a stream.
-- which projection caused a stream to be created
+-   which projection caused a stream to be created.
-- a correlation ID of some business process
+-   a correlation ID of some business process.
-- plenty more!

 ```csharp
 Task<WriteResult> SetStreamMetadataAsync(string stream, long expectedMetastreamVersion, byte[] metadata, UserCredentials userCredentials = null)
 ```

-This method will just put the data that is in metadata as the stream metadata. metadata in this case can be anything in a vector of bytes however the server itself only understands JSON.
-Please see [Access Control Lists]({{ site.url }}/server/latest/access-control-lists) for more information on the format in JSON for access control lists.
+This method will put the data that is in metadata as the stream metadata.
+Metadata in this case can be anything in a vector of bytes however the server only understands JSON.
+Read [Access Control Lists](/server/latest/access-control-lists) for more information on the format in JSON for access control lists.

 <span class="note">
-Writing metadata may require that you pass credentials if you have security enabled by default it is only allowed for admins though this can be changed via default acls.
-If you do not pass credentials and they are required you will receive an AccessedDeniedException.
+Writing metadata may require that you pass credentials if you have security enabled by default it is only allowed for admins though you can change this via default ACLs.
+If you do not pass credentials and they are required you will receive an `AccessedDeniedException`.
 </span>